 It was first reported that BMW was using the technology at its Munich plant but the carmaker has since refuted this while maintaining that it is working with Seoul Robotics at an undisclosed location.

 Last year, Finnish technology company Unikie worked with contract manufacturer Valmet Automotive to deploy a similar automated parking system at Valmet’s assembly plant in Uusikaupunki.

 Seoul Robotics said the system made the last-mile logistics process safer by mitigating accidents through driver error and increased efficiency by automating the movement of hundreds of vehicles simultaneously, both which help to reduce outbound logistics costs.

-The company is placing sensors equipped with 3D perception software at vantage points on the infrastructure at the Munich plant.
+The company is placing sensors equipped with 3D perception software at vantage points on the infrastructure at the test site.
 That 3D perception software, called Sensr, accurately tracks, detects and predicts the movement of the vehicles on their journey between the plant and the parking lot.

 “[The control tower] has massive potential to fuel autonomous mobility, and we are thrilled to continue expanding upon the implementation of this technology with BMW and other partners,” said HanBin Lee, CEO of Seoul Robotics.
 “Ultimately, these systems will be deployed in additional public and commercial settings, powering aspects of our everyday lives, such as autonomously navigated parking and public transit.